3 Million NOTAMs Processed: What Affected Elements Reveal

 What we measured

 The dataset contains 2,005,126 affected-element exposures.
-An exposure is one extracted object affected by a NOTAM.
+An exposure is one affected object represented by a NOTAM.
 One NOTAM can affect more than one object, so this count differs from the raw NOTAM count.

 Throughout this article, counts refer to affected-element exposures unless noted.